JerMej1s/tic_tac_toe_challenge/README.md

 ### Unbeatable Mode

-In unbeatable mode, articifical intelligence is used to determine the best move based on the current state of the game board by considing each possible move and its possible outcome(s).
+In unbeatable mode, articifical intelligence is used to determine the best move based on the current state of the game board by considering each possible move and its possible outcome(s).
 This player will always win or draw, and thus it is unbeatable.